Updated: March, 2025

 At the end of the year, Lee and Kim played another event together, the Simone Asia Pacific Cup.
 This event pitted teams of two players from the same country against other teams for team and inidividual prizes.
 Kim and Lee were one of the few amateur teams, and the youngest, one of five representing Korea (the other four Korean teams were all professionals).
 They were incredible; they finished tied for 2nd in the team event behind only Atthaya Thitikul's team, and Lee and Kim tied for 4th in the individual standings behind Thitikul, Da Yeon Lee and Min Byeol Kim.

 Lee continued to shine in 2024.
 She attended the Women's Amateur Asia-Pacific Championship again and improved her result, finishing solo second and thus just missing out on the invite to the Augusta National amateur event and three Majors.
 She also finished tied for 38th at the Singapore Open, the first event of the KLPGA season.
-The future looks super bright for this prodigy.

 Back to Other Players Page